 Herpes simplex gets in easily through mucous membranes, i.e. the moist skin inside the mouth and genital-anal area.
 Sometimes it gets into ordinary skin, on other parts of the body, if there is a cut or break in the skin.
-This can be the fingers/hands, knees, etc., if these come into direct contact with the affected area of another person.
+This can be on the fingers/hands, knees, etc. But this is only if these come into direct contact with the affected area of another person.
 A finger sore is called a herpetic whitlow.

 About six in ten adults by age 25 carry herpes simplex virus type 1 and one in ten carries type 2.
 Even more people carry herpes simplex virus in older age groups – but most don’t know.
 Only around one in three of those infected – with either type – is aware of this.

 It is rare for people to re-catch a virus that they already have for a second time – even on a different part of the body.
 Their immune system defends them against this.
 The virus does not travel through the body.

 Already, you are a safer partner than many others because you have been diagnosed so you will avoid sex from the moment you notice the start of an outbreak, until the time when it has totally cleared up.
 A man with genital herpes can protect a partner easily if his outbreaks appear in the area covered by a condom.
 (See next section.)

 A woman with genital herpes can tell a man that he is half as likely to catch genital herpes from a woman, compared to the chance of a woman catching it from a man.
 This information can be useful for diagnosed women when talking to a new partner.

-Antiviral tablets taken daily should prevent outbreaks, make a big reduction in asymptomatic shedding and make passing the virus to a partner very unlikely.
+Antiviral tablets taken daily should prevent outbreaks, make a big reduction in asymptomatic shedding and make passing the virus to a partner very unlikely

 How long after the symptoms disappear before I can have sex?